The following ALIF products have CR2032 lithium batteries.

 - The AIM Manager can be set in two modes, either single or multi-subnet mode.
 This option is only available when you configure its network settings for the first time, and is called Subnet Operation which can either be set as On or Off.

-- With Subnet Operation Off, the AIM Manager will not act as a DHCP Server, which means the endpoints (Transmitters and Receivers) will not be issued with IP addresses and therefore will not find the AIM Manager.
+- With Subnet Operation On, the AIM Manager will not act as a DHCP Server, which means the endpoints (Transmitters and Receivers) will not be issued with IP addresses and therefore will not find the AIM Manager.
 Unless you have an external DHCP configured on the network that both offers the endpoints their IP address settings and DHCP Option 125.

 - To determine which mode the AIM is running, navigate to Dashboard -> Settings -> Network.
 Scroll down the Network settings and look for IP Pool Lower and IP Pool Upper fields.
 If these are missing then the Subnet Operation mode is set to On and an external DHCP server is required.